ghaiklor/iterm-fish-fisher-osx/README.md

 ## Automatic Installation

 Just copy and paste the command into your terminal - simple.
+The installer detects what is absent from your machine and will install it.
+In case your machine already has a dependency, it will skip the installation for it.

 ```shell
 bash <(curl --silent --location "https://github.com/ghaiklor/iterm-fish-fisher-osx/blob/master/install.sh?raw=true")